thorhalbert/tops10vm.net/README.md

 # tops10vm.net
 TOPS-10 Emulator in .NET

-This was my second attempt at writing a tops-10 (and possibily tops-20) emulator, but in C# instead of C.
+This was my second attempt at writing a tops-10 (and possibily tops-20) emulator, but in C# instead of C.  The idea was to be able to run executables at the command line (in unix or cygwin).
+There might be a port of the OS command processor.
+I was also interested in tops-20, which is much more sophisticated, though COMND support would take a long time to support.

 The root of this was a port of the SIMH pdp-10 processor engine.
 I only needed user-mode CPU, so I didn't port any of the IO subsystems.
 I make no claims on this excellent original code.
 And give full credit to Bob Supnik and others involved with the project.
 The SIMH version I branched from was rather old, but so then is the 10 code--it's been quite mature for a long time.
 I also probably fixed some bugs via the KLAD diagnostics.